Length of Course: 12 Hours

 CE Eligibility: 12 Clinical CE Credit Hours

-Cost of training and CE certificate: $420.00
+Cost of Course: $420.00

 Effective assessment and treatment of adolescents with sexual behavior problems requires specialized knowledge, practical skills, and a commitment to best practices.
 Whether you are new to this area of work or an experienced professional seeking to refresh your expertise, this two-day course offers a comprehensive, research-informed overview for clinicians, social workers, juvenile justice professionals, and others working with youths in outpatient and residential settings.